antarctica/pyremotenode/README.md

 ### Development environment

-You will need Python v3.2 installed, use `make altinstall` to install it alongside your own Python3 after building it.
+You will need Python v3.4 installed, use `make altinstall` to install it alongside your own Python3 after building it if it does not exist in your repos.

+NOTE: This should work with 3.3, but not 3.2 as the scheduler needs multithreading

 Set up a virtual environment: